niceyeti/tutornetes/clusters/base_cluster/istio_setup.md

     * istioctl upgrade

 Gotchas:
+* The famous sidecar bug: Envoy sidecars are not guaranteed to start before app containers, often causing issues when apps expect some resource to be ready.
+  * Resolution: set `values.proxy.holdApplicationUntilProxyStarts`
+* You cannot curl VirtualServices from other apps, since VirtualServices do not create DNS entries.
+Think simply, and instead curl the k8s service directly.
 * The istioctl tool is versioned, so this process also involves selecting the istioctl version, e.g. istioctl17 for the 1.7 tool.
 Just be aware of this as a task.
 * Pods, and in turn the Envoy proxy sidecars, are immutable, so upgrading requires restarting pods to get new proxies.